-I’ve made it a goal this summer to experiment with more recipes that use the parts of vegetables that don’t get enough attention.
+I’ve made it a goal over the past year to experiment with more recipes that use the parts of vegetables that don’t get enough attention.
 Not only does this reduce food waste, but it also inspires more creativity in the kitchen.

 Plus, some of the things we tend to throw out when we cook with vegetables–greens, stems, etc–are crazy nutritious.
 In fact, they are sometimes more nutrient-dense than other parts of the veggie.

-One of the easiest ways to use stems, stalks, leaves, etc. is to turn them into dips or condiments, like I did in this Radish Green Pesto.
+One of the easiest ways to use stems, stalks, leaves, etc. is to turn them into dips or condiments, like I did in this radish top pesto recipe.

 Are radish leaves edible?

 Radish leaves are safe to eat.
 They have a slightly bitter, but delicious, taste.
 And if you pair them with the right flavors, they are an amazing addition to recipes.